-Every casting has a minimum thickness that is determined by its strength and rigidity.
-Designing castings thinner than the specifications may make the project un-castable.
-To be successful, a castings design must allow liquefied metal to fill the mold in the thinner sections.
+Every casting has a minimum thickness determined by its strength and rigidity.
+Designs thinner than the specifications may make the project un-castable.
+To be successful, a casting’s design must allow liquefied metal to fill the mold in the thinner sections.

 The term "draft" refers to the taper on the vertical faces of a pattern.
-Draft is necessary to extract the pattern from the mold without disturbing the mold walls – ignoring the limitations of these angles will cause the mold to tear when it is removed from the casting.
+A draft is necessary to extract the pattern from the mold without disturbing the mold walls.
+Ignoring the limitations of these angles will cause the mold to tear when it is removed from the casting.

 Several factors will affect how much draft is required for each casting: the manufacturing process, the casting size, and whether the molding is performed by hand or machine will all change the required degree of draft.
-Less draft is required for castings that are machine molded.
+Less draft is required for machine-molded castings.
 Castings produced with green sand molds, however, will require more draft than usual.
-The general rule of thumb is to allow 3/16 in. of draft per ft. (approximately 1.5 degrees).
+The general rule of thumb is to allow 3/16 in of draft per ft (approximately 1.5 degrees).

 A core is a hollow space created within a casting by a piece of molding sand.
 Cores are necessary when the spaces or cavities cannot be created with the pattern alone.
 The use of cores may eliminate the need for draft, however their use should be limited as they add to the cost of the casting.

 Three factors affect the minimum diameter of a core that can be placed in a casting:

 - The thickness or depth of the area in which the core will be placed,

 - The casting method the supplier foundry will employ.